atomicwelding/netlocalscan/README.md

 # netlocalscan
- scanning machines that are connected to local network
+ scanning machines connected to the local network